alessandroghizzardi/SHSFPOST/wp-content/plugins/optinmonster/readme.txt

 We understand the importance of speed when it comes SEO, marketing, and conversion optimization.
 This is why we made sure that OptinMonster popups and marketing tools are optimized for both web and server performance.

 > <strong>OptinMonster App</strong><br />
-> OptinMonster popups and marketing tools are part of the standalone OptinMonster app.
+> OptinMonster is a SaaS service.
+OptinMonster popups and marketing tools are part of the standalone OptinMonster app.
 You will need to create an OptinMonster account to access our popup builder, opt-in form builder, newsletter subscribers, and other powerful conversion tools. <a href="https://optinmonster.com/wp/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend" title="OptinMonster">Click here to purchase OptinMonster Pro now!</a>

 We took the pain out of creating highly personalized popup forms and made it easy.
 Here's why smart business owners, designers, and developers love OptinMonster marketing toolkit, and you will too!